ancolli/bubbleCurrentDistributionFoam/README.md

 DOI: https://doi.org/10.1149/1945-7111/ac5d90

 # bubbleCurrentDistributionFoam
-It is described how to simulate secndary current distribution in electrochemical reactors with biphasic (gas-liquid) flow with the help of OpenFOAM.
-It is showed how to pre-process, run and post-process a basic case involving a 2D domain using the developed solver potentialMultiphaseEulerFoam and BC as codedMixed.
+It is described how to simulate secondary current distribution in electrochemical reactors with biphasic (gas-liquid) flow with the help of OpenFOAM.
+It is shown how to pre-process, run and post-process a basic case involving a 2D domain using the developed solver potentialMultiphaseEulerFoam and BC as codedMixed.
 The proposed strategy is fully functional in OpenFOAM version 8.

 # Disclaimer
 This offering is not approved or endorsed by OpeFOAM Foundation, producer and distributor of the OpenFOAM software via www.openfoam.org.